mc-imperial/gpuverify/Documentation/developer_guide.rst

       > msbuild /p:Configuration=Release LLVM.sln

 #.
-Now get libclc.
+Get libclc.
 You can download this from the GPUVerify website and unzip
    this in ``${BUILD_ROOT}``.
 You can also do this at the command line::

       > $libclc_url = "http://multicore.doc.ic.ac.uk/tools/downloads/libclc-nightly.zip"